nsantini/todo/README.md

-todo
+ToDo
 ====

-a very basic todo app
+This is a very basic todo app.

+It allows you to create ToDo lists.
+And add ToDo items to lists.

+ToDo items can be edited, marked as done, and deleted.